Advanced Dungeons & Dragons CD-ROM Core Rules: Publication history

 The Advanced Dungeons & Dragons CD-ROM Core Rules was published by TSR.
 TSR funded a start-up, Evermore Entertainment, to produce the product, with Victor Penman as Project Manager.
-As the title suggests, it released as a CD-ROM for PC only.
+As the title suggests, it was released as a CD-ROM for PC only.

 In 1999, Wizards of the Coast released a new CD-ROM titled Advanced Dungeons & Dragons: Core Rules 2.0.

 Contents

-The AD&D CD-ROM Core Rules contains several rulebooks, both in Rich Text Format and as Windows Help files, including the Dungeon Master's Guide, the Player's Handbook, the Monstrous Manual, Tome of Magic, and Arms and Equipment Guide.
-It also includes a Key Topics book which summarizes the main AD&D rules and an Instructions booklet, which explains how to use all of the rest.
-Hypertext links have been created for all of the main entries and rulings.
-There are a number of extra features, including the character generator, and tools to enable a user to update characters created with the disc and enter the details of a character which has been created using the traditional method.
-For the DM there is a tool which enables a user to quickly create non-player characters, a handout generator, a treasure generator based on the standard random treasure tables, a monster generator, an encounter generator and a map builder.
+The AD&D CD-ROM Core Rules contains several rulebooks in both Rich Text Format and as Windows Help files, including the Dungeon Master's Guide, Player's Handbook, Monstrous Manual, Tome of Magic, and Arms and Equipment Guide.
+It also includes a book covering Key Topics with a summary of the main AD&D rules, as well as a booklet of Instructions which explains how to use everything else.
+Hypertext links have been added to each of the main entries and rulings.
+The set also includes extra features, including the character generator, and tools to allow updates to characters created with the generator, as well as tools to enter the information for characters that were created manually.
+It also includes tools to generate non-player characters, handouts, random treasure, monsters, encounters, and maps.

 The 2.0 version added for inclusion Dungeon Master Option: High-Level Campaigns, Player's Option: Combat & Tactics, Player's Option: Skills & Powers, and Player's Option: Spells & Magic.